 Resumes, usually accompanied by customized cover letters, get sent to employers to determine your eligibility and qualifications for a job.
 Employers use resumes to get a deeper understanding of candidate skills, strengths and experience.
-Your resume should reflect achievements, awards, education, experience and any other outstanding accomplishments that align with your career path and goals.
-Your resume is your first point of contact with the employer and sets the tone for subsequent steps such as first interview, second interview, pre-screening and on-boarding.
+Your resume is your first point of contact with the employer and sets the tone for subsequent steps such as the first interview, second interview, pre-screening and onboarding.

+A resume is important because it helps to immediately display why you're a good fit for a job.
 In today's competitive market of professional jobs, a resume is usually a base requirement for moving forward in the interview process.
-A good resume will immediately display to employers why the candidate is a good fit.
 Here are some reasons why you need a resume to get your next job.
 An effective resume:

 A well-structured resume clearly highlights your most attractive skills and experience to potential employers.
 This allows them to move forward with the best candidate.
 It's important to make sure your most recent skills and experiences are reflected in your resume for this reason.
 A strong resume uses formatting elements like color, appropriate margins and design to ensure relevant work experience is shown in such a way that highlights achievements.

 More importantly, a resume shouldn't just offer skills and experience, it should tell employers what you bring to the company.
 For example, if you're leaving a sales position, instead of just saying that you are a "high performer," say you "achieved $250,000 of new media sales in one year".
 This allows employers to understand the value you bring to the company in quantifiable terms.